What You Need to Know

 How do I access online library resources from off campus?

-With proxy access, you can use all web-based Library databases, ebooks, and electronic journals just as if you were on campus.
-You can access all Library electronic resources from computers at any off-campus location—home, office, another university, public library, etc.
+With proxy access, you can use most web-based Library databases, ebooks, and electronic journals just as if you were on campus.
+You can access most of the Library electronic resources from computers at any off-campus location—home, office, another university, public library, etc.

 The first time you click on such a link, you will be taken to the Central Authentication Service (CAS) page.
 After you enter your UDelNet ID and password, you will be authenticated as a University of Delaware user and will continue to your selected link.
 You generally need to do this only once during your session at the Library’s Web site.